amansr02/UmichLeccapVideoDownloader/README.md

   - Some Departments in Umich, have slightly Modified leccap tools.
 Add support for modified leccap downloader.
   - Tested and Works on EECS280 and EECS281 Leccap Sites.
   - Add support for faster downloads.
-  - Add support for Changing Names of Videos Dynamically
+  - Add support for changing names of videos dynamically.